The Source for Student Information

 - After the email address is confirmed, contact email@example.com to report you have confirmed your email address and need your Source account enabled

-I am Traveling internationally (taking a trip outside the U.S.).
-Do I need to do something to access The Source?
+I am Traveling internationally (taking a trip outside the U.S.) Why can’t I access The Source?

 Can the Source be translated?